Alex427427427/obsidian_1/Art/Alien Comic/Interview.md

 Lucas is interviewed for a job at the government.

 Patricia: "What is the role of government?"
-A: "To maximise the freedom of everyone; basically, their ability to acquire wealth and do whatever they want.
-The government must cater."
-Patricia: "What is the role of government?"
-B: "To carry out the will of the majority.
-It's impossible to cater to everyone, so the government should do whatever the majority wants."
-Patricia: "What is the role of government?"
-C: "To protect culture and tradition.
-It will disintegrate on its own, and without it we are nothing."
-Patricia: "What is the role of government?"
-D: "To do whatever it takes."

-"What is the role of government?"
 Lucas: "Depends on the times."
 "Oh?
 How so?"
 Lucas: "In prosperous times, promote the freedom of actualisation for individuals.
 In trying times...
 Take matters into your own hands and do whatever it takes to ensure the survival of the species."